-Generally, a wind turbine consists of a foundation, tower, nacelle, rotor blades, a rotor hub, and a transformer (Figure 3-4 below).
+Generally, a wind turbine consists of a foundation, tower, nacelle, rotor blades, a rotor hub, and a transformer.
 The foundation is used to bolt the tower in place.
 The tower contains the electrical conduits, supports the nacelle, and provides access to the nacelle for maintenance.
-Typically, three (3) blades are connected to the hub which then connects with the nacelle; the box-like component that sits atop the tower and which most importantly contains the gear box (which steps up the revolutions per minute to a speed suitable for the electrical generator) and the generator (which converts the kinetic energy into electricity).
+Typically, three (3) blades are connected to the hub which then connects with the nacelle; the box-like component that sits atop the tower and which most importantly contains the generator (which converts the kinetic energy into electricity).

-Foundations will be constructed to bolt the tower of the turbine in place (one for each turbine); where in general each foundation will consist of a circular footing of 20.5m diameter and a depth of 2.9m.
+Foundations will be constructed to bolt the tower of the turbine in place (one for each turbine); where in general each foundation will consist of a circular footing of 20.5m diameter and a depth of 5m.
 The foundation will be built with concrete reinforced with structural corrugated steel.
-In addition, each turbine is equipped with a transformer that converts/steps up the output from the turbine to a higher voltage (from 11kV to 33kV) to meet a specific utility voltage distribution level that is appropriate for connection with a substation (explained in details below).
+In addition, each turbine is equipped with a transformer that converts/steps up the output from the turbine to a higher voltage (from 11kV to 33kV) to meet a specific utility voltage distribution level that is appropriate for connection with a substation (explained in detail below).
+Each turbine will also be equipped with an inverter that will convert electricity from the turbine from DC current to AC current.

-The Developer is currently undergoing a selection process for the EPC Contractor whom will be supplying the wind turbines and is preparing the detailed design of the Project; which as discussed earlier will most likely be Orascom Construction and Siemens Gamesa Renewable Energy (SGRE).
-Currently, preliminary information is available on the turbine specifications.
-Based on such preliminary information there will be 173 turbines, each with a rated power of 2.9MW (for a total generation capacity of around 500MW).
-Each turbine will have a hubheight of 63m, rotor diameter of 114m and therefore a tip height of 120m.
+The Developer is currently undergoing a selection process for the EPC Contractor whom will be supplying the wind turbines and is preparing the detailed design of the Project; which as discussed earlier will most likely be Orascom Construction and Xinjiang Goldwind Science & Technology Co., Ltd. (Goldwind).
+Currently, detailed information is available on the turbine specifications.
+Based on such information there will be 84 turbines, each with a rated power of 6MW (for a total installed generation capacity of around 504MW).
+Each turbine will have a hub-height of 97.5m, rotor diameter of 165m and therefore a tip height of 180m.

 The potential EPC Contractors will also be preparing the detailed design for the Project which presents the layout of the wind turbines within the Project site.
 The preliminary design mainly takes into account technical criteria (wind resources in the specific Project site, spacing between the turbines to minimize wake effects which could lead to a decreased wind energy production, accessibility to the turbines, etc.).
 Any E&S constraints or considerations (based on the outcomes of the ESIA as identified throughout this document) will also be taken into account as part of the preliminary designs and the detailed design that will be prepared at a later stage.
+The turbine layout is presented in the figure below.

-Figure 3-4: Project Layout (Consultant, 2019)
+Figure 3-4: Project Turbine Layout